Psychokiller1888/Vertex-Delta-Firmware/README.md

 An unofficial firmware for the Vertex Delta 3D printer based on Marlin Marlin documentation can be found on [The Marlin Wiki](https://github.com/MarlinFirmware/Marlin/wiki)

+## Danger
+I take no responsability for the use you make of the firmwares found here.
+You are fully responsible of any damages you do.
+The firmwares are released "as is".
+I have nothing to do with Velleman and I do this on my own

 ## Marlin License
 Marlin is published under the [GPL license](/LICENSE) because we believe in open development.
 The GPL comes with both rights and obligations.
 Whether you use Marlin firmware as the driver for your open or closed-source product, you must keep Marlin open, and you must provide your compatible Marlin source code to end users upon request.
 The most straightforward way to comply with the Marlin license is to make a fork of Marlin on Github, perform your modifications, and direct users to your modified fork.